wakeupingear/MMOMaker/README.md

 `scrMMOGetPacket(network_map)`: Recieves and processes all network packets.
 This needs to be placed in an `Async: Networking` event, with `async_load` being passed for the argument `network_map`.

+`scrMMOHeartbeat()`: Send a [heartbeat](https://en.wikipedia.org/wiki/Heartbeat_(computing)) ping to the server and set `alarm[12]` of the object that runs this code to go off in 5 seconds.
+The alarm will be stopped if the server pings back within that time.
+This can be used to periodically check that the player is still connected to a network.

 `scrMMODisconnect(connectAgain)`: Disconnect from a server.
 If `connectAgain` is true, a new connection will be started with the server specified in `global.MMO_IP` and `global.MMO_Port`.

 `scrMMOServerBrowser()`: Process a struct of all servers in a cluster.
 Depending on the value of `global.MMO_ServerBrowserType`, this will do different things automatically: